raml-org/raml-spec/versions/raml-10/raml-10.md

 ### User-defined Facets

-Facets express various additional restrictions which types impose on their instances, such as the optional `minimum` and `maximum` facets for numbers, or the `enum` facet for scalars.
-RAML provides a way to declare additional user-defined facets for any data type.
+Facets express various additional restrictions beyond those which types impose on their instances, such as the optional `minimum` and `maximum` facets for numbers, or the `enum` facet for scalars.
+In addition to the built-in facets, RAML provides a way to declare user-defined facets for any data type.

-User-defined facets are defined using the OPTIONAL `facets` property on a type declaration.
-Its value is a map whose keys name the user-defined facets and whose corresponding values define the concrete values which the corresponding facet may take, following the same syntax as [property declaration](#property-declarations).
-That is, a facet declaration in the declaration of a type specifies the concrete values which subtypes may use for that facet to restrict instances of those subtypes.
-Note that this implies that user-defined facets on a type do not restrict instances of that type but rather only instances of subtypes of that type.
+The user-defined facet is declared using the OPTIONAL `facets` property in a type declaration.
+The value of the `facets` property is a map.
+The key names the user-defined facet.
+The corresponding value defines the concrete value that the respective facet can take.
+The syntax of a [property declaration](#property-declarations) and user-defined facet declaration are the same.
+A facet restricts instances of a subtype, not its type, based on the concrete value defined in the facet declaration.

-Facet names MUST NOT begin with open parentheses, to disambiguate them from annotations.
-User-defined facet names on a type MUST NOT match built-in facets on that type, nor facet names of any ancestor type in the type's inheritance chain.
+Facet names MUST NOT begin with open parenthesis, to disambiguate the names from annotations.
+User-defined facet names on a type MUST NOT match built-in facets on that type, nor facet names of any ancestor type in the inheritance chain of the type.

 If a facet of a type is declared as required, then any subtype of that type MUST define a value for that facet.

-Here is an example which defines the capability to add restrictions on dates that indicate they may not fall on holidays:
+Here is an example that defines the capability to restrict dates to those that do not fall on holidays:

 ```yaml
 #%RAML 1.0